-Indigenous Heritage Program
+Indigenous Heritage Programme

-About the Indigenous Heritage Program
+About the Indigenous Heritage Programme

 Making a difference

-The quality and success of the program has been acknowledged nationally and internationally.
+The quality and success of the programme has been acknowledged nationally and internationally.
 The IHP was identified as one of the 'things that work' in the Productivity Commission's report 'Overcoming Indigenous Disadvantage: Key Indicators 2011.'
 Many of the participants in IHP projects have gained short-term employment, as well as marketable skills which contribute to greater economic participation through training in site survey and recording techniques, database management and fencing skills.
 Some organisations have reported using the cultural knowledge captured through IHP identification projects to contribute to the creation of successful cultural heritage tourism businesses.

 IHP projects have contributed to safe and supportive communities and community cohesion through enhanced respect for the cultural knowledge of Elders, and reinvigorated pride in culture.
 By assisting Indigenous people to access traditional lands to undertake cultural heritage activities IHP projects have also delivered improved health outcomes and healthier lifestyles for participants.